A Guide To Using Filters in Looker Studio | GlowMetrics

 GlowMetrics Social Link GlowMetrics Social Link GlowMetrics Social Link GlowMetrics Social Link GlowMetrics Social Link

-How To Create A Filter
+How To Create A Filter in Looker Studio

 Creating a filter is a very easy process, with two main methods of doing so: The first involves opening the Data properties menu of any widget by clicking on it, and at the bottom of this menu you’ll see the Filter section, and a button for Add A Filter.
-Note, this is on the left side of the menu, with the right hand side listing your available fields, the dimensions and metrics within your data source.
+Note, that this is on the left side of the menu, with the right-hand side listing your available fields, the dimensions and metrics within your data source.
 Once you’ve clicked the Add A Filter button, you will see a list of the filters currently attributed to your dashboard.
 You can select one of these, or click on Create A Filter.

 The second method is very similar, starting with the Resources tab at the top of the Data Studio, and entering Manage Filters.
 This also brings up the list of available filters, with a button to Add A Filter at the end of the list.
-Whichever method you choose, you’ll end up the same result: The Create Filter menu.
+Whichever method you choose, you’ll end up with the same result: The Create Filter menu.

 Create A Filter Menu in Data Studio